Active Shooter Reported at YouTube Headquarters in California

 — Erin (@erinjeanc) April 3, 2018

-YouTube's parent organization Alphabet Inc. released a statement indicating that officials are investigating a possible gunfire incident at the location.
+YouTube's parent organization Alphabet Inc. released a statement indicating that officials were investigating a possible gunfire incident at the location.

 MORE DETAILS TO COME.